We acknowledge the traditional owners of the land and we pay respect to their Elders both past and present.

 Background

 As recommended by the Victorian Royal Commission into Family Violence, building a lived experience workforce is a crucial step to provide more responsive support and genuine employment opportunities to victim-survivors.
 Yet it is necessary to place lived experience in the context of intersectionality to ensure that services meet the needs of communities that face intersecting forms of marginalisation (including LGBTIQA+, First Nations, CALD, socio-economically disadvantaged people and people with disabilities).
-For services, this involves an examination of who holds power within organisations alongside the employment and support of victim-survivors with diverse forms of cultural, lived experience, and identity knowledge.
+For services, this involves an examination of who currently holds power within the service, alongside the employment and support of victim-survivors with diverse forms of cultural, lived experience, and identity knowledge.

-An intersectional lived experience workforce is therefore an opportunity to build on the existing expertise in the workforce, while uplifting the specific forms of knowledge held by marginalised victim-survivors from marginalised communities.
+An intersectional lived experience workforce is therefore an opportunity to build on the existing expertise in the workforce, while uplifting the specific forms of knowledge held by victim-survivors from marginalised communities.

 The CLIK Guide